nadluru/StrokeLesSeg/README.md

 ### Multi-Size Labeling (MSL) Dataset

 After the default dataset is created.
-The MSL dataset can be generated using the following command:
+The MSL dataset can be generated using the following command in the project root directory:

 ```
 cp -r atlasv2/raw/nnUNet_raw_data/Task100_ATLAS_v2/ atlasv2/raw/nnUNet_raw_data/Task104_ATLAS_v2_Multilabel/